-Common sense says this is rubbish, but after an hour lost in the maze of Cairo’s streets, fruitlessly searching for the 7am bus to Egypt’s western oases, I was desperate:
+Common sense says this is rubbish, but after an hour lost in the maze of Cairo’s streets, fruitlessly searching for the 7 am bus to Egypt’s western oases, I was desperate:

 One of the joys of travel is experiencing different cultures.
-And language is as much a part of a culture as history, art or food.
-When in Rome, who would dream of ordering fish and chips for dinner instead of pasta?
+And language is as much a part of a country’s culture as its history, art or food.
+For example, when in Rome, who would dream of ordering fish and chips for dinner instead of pasta?
 So, when thanking the waiter or waitress for a meal, should you say “Thank you” or “Grazie”?
-Choose the latter and you will receive the reply, “Prego” – You’re welcome.
-You’ve tasted another country’s culture, in more ways than one, and have been made to feel welcome for your efforts.
+Choose the latter, and you’ll likely receive the reply, “Prego” (“You’re welcome”).
+You’ve tasted another country’s culture, in more ways than one, and been made to feel welcome for your efforts.

-While wandering the back streets of Lagos, I crossed paths with an elderly woman.
-She gave me a scowl as dark as her widow’s weeds.
-I smiled and said, “Boa tarde” (Good afternoon).
+While wandering the back streets of Lagos on a grand European backpacking tour, I crossed paths with an elderly woman whose scowl was as dark as her widow’s weeds.
+I smiled and said, “Boa trade” (“Good afternoon”).
 Her wrinkled face lit up.
-“Boa tarde,” she responded with a smile that left us both feeling good.
+“Boa tarde,” she responded with a smile that had us both feeling good.

 It’s worth the effort!

-The American critic Dorothy Parker said of an acquaintance, “You know, she speaks 18 languages.
+The American critic Dorothy Parker said of an acquaintance, “You know, she speaks eighteen languages.
 And she can’t say ‘No’ in any of them.”

-So, when the Egyptian student went out of his way to lead me to the bus for Bahariya, I shook his hand and said, “Shukran” – Thank you.
-He smiled and replied, “Ma’a salama” – Goodbye, peace be with you.
+So, when the Egyptian student went out of his way to lead me to the bus for Bahariya, I shook his hand and said, “Shukran” (“Thank you”).
+He smiled and replied, “Ma’a salama” (“Goodbye, peace be with you”).

-© 1992 Robert Fairhead
+© 1992, 2017 Robert Fairhead